jaimejim/jaimejim.github.io/about.md

 layout: page
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
----
+--

 I am originally from Madrid, Spain.
-I moved to Helsinki, Finland about ten years ago.
+I moved to Helsinki, Finland about eleven years ago.
 I currently live there.

 During this time I have been working on M2M and Internet of Things related topics.
 I have been doing a bit of everything related to IoT for almost a decade already, from prototyping to scientific publications, standardization, architecture and design as well as project management and inventions/IPR.
 For more details, please see my [full CV](/assets/files/jaime_cv.pdf).